JonmarCorpuz/Writeups/TryHackMe CTF Writeups/Agent Sudo (Easy).md

 ftp> exit
 221 Goodbye.
 ```

+#
+> Inspecting the Retrieved Images Using Steghide and Binwalk
-19. `cat {FILE1}` to display the contents of the first file we downloaded from the target's FTP server onto our terminal, which displayed a message from one of the target's agents that's directed to one of its other agents
+19. `cat {FILE1}.txt` to display the contents of the first file we downloaded from the target's FTP server onto our terminal, which displayed a message from one of the target's agents that's directed to one of its other agents
 ```bash
 ┌──(kali㉿kali)-[~]
 └─$ cat To_agentJ.txt